 GeneCards Summary for MFN2 Gene

 MFN2 (Mitofusin 2) is a Protein Coding gene.
-Diseases associated with MFN2 include Charcot-Marie-Tooth Disease, Axonal, Autosomal Dominant, Type 2A2a and Neuropathy, Hereditary Motor And Sensory, Type Via, With Optic Atrophy.
-Among its related pathways are NOD-like receptor signaling pathway and Mitophagy.
+Diseases associated with MFN2 include Neuropathy, Hereditary Motor And Sensory, Type Via, With Optic Atrophy and Charcot-Marie-Tooth Disease, Axonal, Autosomal Dominant, Type 2A2a.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Mitophagy - animal.
 Gene Ontology (GO) annotations related to this gene include GTP binding and ubiquitin protein ligase binding.
 An important paralog of this gene is MFN1.

 UniProtKB/Swiss-Prot Summary for MFN2 Gene